Ambeeru-Vignesh/XV6-A3/Readme.md

 # xv6 OS Scheduling Algorithm Assignment with Statistics Tracking

 This README provides a detailed guide on how to modify the xv6 operating system to implement two scheduling algorithms, namely First-Come First-Serve (FCFS) and Priority-Based Scheduling.
-Additionally, we will create a new program tester.c that runs these scheduling scenarios and tracks relevant process statistics.
+Additionally, we will create a new program test.c that runs these scheduling scenarios and tracks relevant process statistics.

 ## Table of Contents